Opinion: A voice that endured for decades

 Great singers are born, not created, and Aretha Franklin’s rich, soaring and soulful voice was a force of nature that eclipsed all others.

-But great singers need great songs to capture our hearts, and after struggling to find her own sound with a series of jazz records with Columbia Records in the early 1960s, she found it later that decade at Atlantic Records and producer Jerry Wexler.
-That sound catapulted a musical career that spanned more than half a century — becoming one of our best-selling artists and inspiring generations of female performers.
+But great singers need great songs to capture our hearts, and after struggling to find her own sound with a series of jazz records with Columbia Records in the early 1960s, she found it later that decade with producer Jerry Wexler at Atlantic Records.
+That sound catapulted a musical career that spanned more than half a century as Franklin became one of our best-selling artists and inspired generations of female performers.

 Underpinning some of her biggest hits was Franklin’s phenomenal gospel-inflected piano playing.
-Often overlooked is that Franklin — who died Thursday of advance pancreatic cancer — also was a self-taught pianist phenomenon.
+Often overlooked is that Franklin, who died Thursday of advanced pancreatic cancer, was a self-taught at the keyboard.

 Her collaboration with writer-producer Narada Michael Walden in 1985 for the album “Who’s Zoomin’ Who,” curated by Arista Records’ Clive Davis, gave Franklin another Top 10 hit.
 But the pop crossover album was fairly lightweight stuff for many R&B fans yearning for something deeper.
 That came from an unlikely source.